rrovetto/Ontology-Development-Guidelines/Features of Ontologies/README.md

 NOTE: Consideer the Close-world vs. Open-world assumption.
 Whether you opt for one or the other (or another option?) may depend on the project.

+### SUPPORT
-**SUPPORT**: If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).
+If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

 ## Copyright
 © 2019-2021, Robert John Rovetto.
 All right reserved.